 For the current USNews and World Report rankings, check the following link:

-Rankings for 2012 from the Center for College Affordability, which researches the cost of higher education and other issues and whose web site is at http://centerforcollegeaffordability.org/, are available at:
+Rankings for 2014 from Forbes and the Center for College Affordability, which researches the cost of higher education and other issues and whose web site is at http://centerforcollegeaffordability.org/, are available at:

 For two extremely useful tools from the US federal government to help select a college or university, see: